Laplace-isospectral hyperbolic 2-orbifolds are representation-equivalent: Details

 \section{Details}

 Denote by $R$ the combined length of all reflecting boundaries. \begin{lemma} The combined contribution of the reflecting boundaries to the counting trace $C(s)$ is

 \end{lemma}

 {\bf Proof.} Let $\rho \in \Gamma_j$ be a reflection.
 There are two possibilities for $\cent{\rho}{\Gamma_j} \goesinto H^2$: a funnel or a planar domain.
-(See Figure \figref{reflectorbs}.) \putfig{reflectorbs}{reflectorbs}{Possible quotients for the centralizer of a reflection.} In either case, the contribution to $C(s)$ is $R_\rho \sinh \frac{s}{2}$, where $R_\rho$ is the portion of $R$ attributable to $\conj{\rho}{\Gamma_j}$, because this measures points in the quotient that are within $\frac{s}{2}$ of the axis of $\rho$, and hence within $s$ of their images under the reflection $\rho$.
+(See Figure \figref{reflectorbs}.) \putfig{reflectorbs}{reflectorbs} {Possible quotients for the centralizer of a reflection.
+The left shows a funnel, the right shows a planar domain.} In either case, the contribution to $C(s)$ is $R_\rho \sinh \frac{s}{2}$, where $R_\rho$ is the portion of $R$ attributable to $\conj{\rho}{\Gamma_j}$, because this measures points in the quotient that are within $\frac{s}{2}$ of the axis of $\rho$, and hence within $s$ of their images under the reflection $\rho$.
 (See Figure \figref{reflectcontrib}.) \putfig{reflectcontrib}{reflectcontrib}{The contribution of a reflection to the counting trace.} Summing over the conjugacy classes of reflections in all the groups $\Gamma_j$ gives $R \sinh \frac{s}{2}$. \proofend